 - Platinum status

-- $100 credit for TSA Precheck or Global Entry every 4 years
+- Up to a $100 credit for TSA Precheck or Global Entry every 4 years

 - Learn More

 What Is The Offer Worth

 I put the value of IHG points at around 1/2 cent a piece.
 That would put this 140,000 point offer at a value of $700.
 Once you subtract the $89 annual fee you are left with $611 in value which is a pretty good offer.
 Any time you are getting over $500 in value I think it is a worthwhile offer.
 That also doesn’t include the $100 TSA or Global Entry credit.
 If you use that as well the offer gets a little better.